 If you can count to 3, you can Waltz.

-There are eight steps to the Waltz, broken up into two parts (forwards and backward), which makes some people believe that it is more difficult to learn than the two-step.
+There are eight steps to the Waltz, broken up into two parts (forwards and backward), which makes some people believe it is more difficult to learn than the two-step.

 It’s all about learning which foot should go in which direction at which point in time.